spieden/fiver/README.md

 [exaptic/fiver "0.1.0"]
 ```

 Fiver makes core.async channels for consuming RabbitMQ queues via [langohr](http://clojurerabbitmq.info/).
 It's opinionated about explicit message acknowledgement, which also lets you control how many messages are in flight at a time.
-Graceful shutdown and error handling is baked in.
+Graceful lifecycle management and error handling is built in for easy integration with things like [component](https://github.com/stuartsierra/component).

 Test coverage is thorough but production use is currently limited (let me know your experience).